-Harry and Meghan to be Duke and Duchess of Sussex
+Cheering and waving flags, fans gather for Harry and Meghan's wedding

-WINDSOR, England (Reuters) - U.S. actress Meghan Markle will become a duchess when she marries Prince Harry on Saturday after Queen Elizabeth bestowed the title of Duke of Sussex on her grandson hours before their glittering wedding.
+WINDSOR, England (Reuters) - Cheering and waving British flags for Prince Harry and Meghan Markle, crowds gathered outside the ancient walls of Windsor Castle on Saturday for a royal wedding that supporters hope will help recast the 1,000-year-old monarchy for the 21st century.

-Thousands of fans gathered in the English town of Windsor for the marriage at the 15th-century St George’s Chapel in Windsor Castle, a ceremony that will propel the star of the TV drama “Suits” to the senior ranks of the British royal family.
+Hours before the ceremony, Queen Elizabeth bestowed the title of Duke of Sussex on her grandson, a step that means the star of the TV drama “Suits” will become a duchess when she marries Harry.

-As dawn broke over the castle’s stone walls, excited crowds gathered behind barriers lining Windsor’s genteel lanes, many draped in British and American flags.
+As sunlight bathed the turrets of Windsor Castle, thousands of excited fans gathered behind barriers.
 Police armed with semi-automatic rifles patrolled streets and watched from rooftops.

 “This is a moment when we can all celebrate the rebirth of the royal family,” said Kenny McKinlay, 60, who had come down from Scotland and was heading to Windsor by train.